jaanga/jaanga.github.io/documents/threejs-viewer/readme.md

 ## Features

-### Three.js Examples Rover

-* Displays HTML or Markdown files
-	* Displays a randomly selected file on load
-	* Uses GitHub API to read names of all Three.js Releases
-	* Dropdown list provides access to Three.js examples in all releases from R5 to the current 'dev' branch
-	* Upon selection of a release, menu reads fresh data from GitHub and displays all example files for that release
-* Menu element displays all Three.js example files organized by category
-	* Clicking a menu item scrolls into view the selected file in the Contents pane
-	* Menu items icons open file in new tab/window
-* Content element displays scrolling view of all the example files
-	* Bypasses browser limit of maximum sixteen open WebGL views
-	* Creates renderers when views are visible
-	* Discards renderers when view are not visible
-	* View source button displays at top right when HTML file is loaded
-* Menu and contents scroll independently
-* Three.js logo adapted from Three.js documentation source code
 * Zoom, pan and rotate
 	* 1 finger / left button >> rotate
 	* 2 finger / wheel >> zoom in and out